 Since 1959, the government has been a coalition of the four major political parties.

-In 1960, the expenditures of the Swiss Confederation amounted to 7% of GDP.
+In 1960, expenditures of the Swiss Confederation were 7% of GDP

 In 1961, Blaise Cendrars (born Frédéric Sauser), a French-speaking Swiss author, died.

-In 1968, The Nuclear Non-Proliferation Treaty was seen as a valid alternative.
+In 1968, the Nuclear Non-Proliferation Treaty was seen as a valid alternative, influencing the decision to drop plans for building nuclear weapons.

 In 1969, the École Polytechnique Fédérale de Lausanne (EPFL) in Lausanne was founded; it was formerly associated with the University of Lausanne.

-Around 1970, a steadily growing minority in Switzerland were not affiliated with any religious body.
+Around 1970, a growing minority in traditionally Protestant cantons and cities began to identify as not affiliated with any religious body.

-In 1971, women's right to vote was achieved at the federal level.
+In 1971, women's suffrage was achieved at the federal level in Switzerland.

-In 1975, Switzerland was one of the 10 founding members of the European Space Agency (ESA).
+In 1975, Switzerland was one of the 10 founders of the European Space Agency (ESA).

 In 1979, areas from the canton of Bern attained independence, forming the new canton of Jura.

-In 1984, Elisabeth Kopp became the first woman on the seven-member Federal Council executive, serving until 1989.
+In 1984, Elisabeth Kopp became the first woman on the seven-member Federal Council executive.

-In 1986, Gerd Binnig and Heinrich Rohrer earned the Nobel Prize in Physics for their invention of the scanning tunnelling microscope.
+In 1986, Gerd Binnig and Heinrich Rohrer earned the Nobel Prize in Physics for inventing the scanning tunnelling microscope.

-Switzerland won the Eurovision Song Contest through Celine Dion in 1988.
+Switzerland won the Eurovision Song Contest in 1988 through Celine Dion.

 Switzerland held the Eurovision Song Contest in Lausanne in 1989.

-In 1990, the expenditures of the Swiss Confederation amounted to 9.7% of GDP.
+In 1990, expenditures of the Swiss Confederation were 9.7% of GDP

-In May 1992, an application for membership in the European Union was sent, but did not advance.
+In May 1992, an application for membership in the European Union was sent.

 In 1999, Ruth Dreifuss became the first female president of Switzerland.

-The 1999 Constitution does not mention a Federal City and the Federal Council has yet to address the matter.
+The 1999 Constitution does not mention a Federal City.

 In June 2000, the unemployment rate in Switzerland was 1.7%.

-In 2000, English was elevated in a few cantons as the first foreign language taught in schools, although traditionally it was one of the other Swiss languages.
+In 2000, English was elevated to the first foreign language taught in schools in a few cantons, previously it was one of the other Swiss languages.

 In 2000, a moratorium on building new nuclear power plants expired.